alyssajs/CS599/README.md

 ## Installation

-You can install the released version of CS599 by using the command remotes::install_github("alyssajs/CS599")
+You can install the released version of MLClusteringAlgorithms by using the command remotes::install_github("alyssajs/MLClusteringAlgorithms")
 ```

 ## Example